[ Switch to styled version → ]

 "from": "0:0000.0000.0005",

-} The `data` field is base64-encoded.
-The `type` field reflects the frame type sent (text, json, or binary).
+} The `data` field is the raw payload coerced to a JSON string.
+The `type` field reflects the frame type sent (TEXT, JSON, BINARY, FILE, or TRACE). `received_at` is RFC3339Nano in the daemon's local timezone.

 Transfers files to another agent.
 Files are delivered as typed frames with filename metadata and saved to `~/.pilot/received/` on the target.